 We strive to advance the interests of all our stakeholders - including patients, healthcare professionals, employees, investors, and our communities - by operating in an ethical and sustainable way.
 We do this by holding true to our core values: Respect, Collaboration, Excellence, Creativity, Agility and Integrity.
 These values are at the heart of our sustainability activities.
-For more information about our sustainability achievements in 2021, we encourage you to read our 2021 Sustainability Report, which will be available for download at www.investor.si-bone.com in May 2022.
+For more information about our sustainability achievements in 2022, we encourage you to read our 2022 Sustainability Report, which is available for download at www.investor.si-bone.com/sustainability in April 2023.
 This report and any content on our website is provided for reference only and is not incorporated by reference in this Proxy Statement.